Building A Healthy Community

 The pandemic has also meant nonprofits like ours have had to expand our services while working in an environment that has reduced financial benefits and supports.

 Your support, advocacy, and financial donations will help us greatly as we continue to fulfill our mission of providing superior care to our community, to your community.

 Your donation will help us:

-- Create programs that maximize efficiencies, allowing us to virtually eliminate our waitlist;
+- Create programs that maximize efficiencies in our system, allowing us to virtually eliminate our waitlist

 We would like to thank our generous donors.
 Click here for a full listing of our Corporate, Foundation, and Individual donors.